 Experience of the analysis of wind energy projects across Europe has indicated that the density of public sources of high quality wind data is greater in northern Europe than in southern Europe.
 This observation, combined with the generally more complex terrain in much of southern Europe, often leads to analyses in southern Europe being based on only the data recorded at the wind farm site, or other nearby wind farm sites.
 In contrast, for analyses in northern Europe, correlation of site data to data recorded at national meteorological stations is more common.
-Clearly, this observation is a generalisation and there are numerous exceptions to the above.
-The establishment of a good set of long-term reference masts, specifically for wind energy use in areas of Europewhere wind energy projects are likely to be developed, would be an extremely valuable asset.
+Clearly, this observation is a generalisation, however, and there are numerous exceptions.
+The establishment of a good set of long-term reference masts, specifically for wind energy use in areas of Europe where wind energy projects are likely to be developed, would be an extremely valuable asset.
 An EU-wide network of this sort would be highly beneficial.

-The process of comparing the wind speeds on the site with the wind speeds at the reference station, and using the comparison to estimate the long-term wind speed on the site is called Measure Correlate Predict (MCP).
+The process of comparing the wind speeds on the site with the wind speeds at the reference station, and using the comparison to estimate the long-term wind speed on the site, is called 'measure correlate predict' (MCP).
 This process is also described in some detail in Appendix D, along with a more detailed discussion of the merits of different methodologies.
-It is difficult to provide definitive guidance on how poor the quality of a correlation can be, before the reference station may no longer reliably used within an analysis.
+It is difficult to provide definitive guidance on how poor the quality of a correlation can be before the reference station may no longer be reliably used within an analysis.
 However, as a general rule, where the Pearson Coefficient (R2) of an all-directional monthly wind speed correlation is less than 0.8, there is substantial uncertainty in using long-term data from the reference station to infer long-term wind conditions at the wind farm site.